-- Do only light activities and get plenty of rest. - A responsible adult should stay with you overnight. - Eat as usual. - Drink lots of fluids. - Resume taking your medicines as soon as you start to eat.
+- Do only light activities and get plenty of rest. - Keep the puncture site covered with the dressing.
+Make sure it stays clean and dry. - A responsible adult should stay with you overnight. - Eat as usual. - Drink lots of fluids. - Resume taking your medicines as soon as you start to eat.
 Take only the medicines that your doctors prescribed or approved.
-You may restart blood thinning medications the morning after your procedure unless told otherwise.